lightningthief873/LLM-Chatbot/README.md

 Step 4: In place of the Anakin/Zepher model name, give the path of the model folder.
 If you want to change the model, download your model and place it in that folder.

 Step 5: Do the same for the translation model.
 Both models are available on the Huggingface repository.
-The full names of the models used are: a) anakin87/zephyr-7b-alpha-sharded b) Helsinki-NLP/opus-mt-en-es c) sentence-transformers/all-mpnet-base-v2.
+The full names of the models used are:

+a) anakin87/zephyr-7b-alpha-sharded (Download Link: https://huggingface.co/anakin87/zephyr-7b-alpha-sharded/tree/main) (Download All files)

+b) Helsinki-NLP/opus-mt-en-es (Download Link: https://huggingface.co/Helsinki-NLP/opus-mt-es-en/tree/main)

+c) sentence-transformers/all-mpnet-base-v2.

 Step 6: Define your own app.py file for connection to the front end.
 Though a rudimentary file is given, it is advised to make changes.